era-platform/cene/notes/docs.md

 # Cene language reference

-## Built-in definitions
+(**TODO**: The docs now reside in the docs/ directory instead of this file.
+This file contains only some lingering documentation that hasn't been organized yet.)

-(**TODO**: Add documentation for all the other primitives defined in era-cene-runtime.js and era-cene-api.js.
-Some of this documentation has already been written in cene-design-goals.txt.
-Now we're gradually putting these docs in the docs/ directory instead of this file, and we're tracking our progress in notes/docs-todo.txt.)
+## Candidate built-in definitions

 -
 ```